Lincoln Book Festival: History at its Heart

 Monday 26th September – Sunday 2nd October 2016

 Lincoln Book Festival is the region’s premier literature festival.
-The Festival takes place at The Collection, Lincoln, over six days with a series of evening events.
+The Festival takes place at The Collection, Lincoln, over seven days with a series of evening events.

 Each evening event includes a talk from acclaimed authors in their fields.
 For details of speaking authors, their topics, and booking, visit the 2016 Festival page.